-- a) that any variation made ought not to have been made, or - b) that, on varying the licence, the Licensing Authority ought not to have modified the conditions of the licence, or ought to have modified them in a different way, under section 4(a) of that section,

-He may appeal against the decision.
+- a) that any variation made ought not to have been made, or - b) that, on varying the licence, the Licensing Authority ought not to have modified the conditions of the licence, or ought to have modified them in a different way, under section 4(a) of that section, He may appeal against the decision.

-7. APPENDICES

-- A. Copy of the redacted application for the variation of the premises licence. - B. Copy of the current premises licence - C. Copies of the redacted relevant representations received - D. Copy of Decision Notice from original application following a Licensing Sub-Committee hearing on 5th September 2022

-THE COMMITTEE IS REQUESTED TO DETERMINE THE VARIATION APPLICATION
+7. APPENDICES - A. Copy of the redacted application for the variation of the premises licence together with a schedule of proposed changes to the licence conditions if necessary - B. Copy of the current premises licence - C. Copies of the redacted relevant representations received - D. Licensing Sub-Committee Notices of Decision x 4 THE COMMITTEE IS REQUESTED TO DETERMINE THE VARIATION APPLICATION